alovajs/alovajs.github.io/docs/08-advanced/04-middleware.md

 sidebar_position: 40
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Request middleware is an asynchronous function.
-Although it is only a function, it provides a powerful ability to control almost all behaviors of a request.
+Request middleware is an asynchronous function. it provides a powerful ability to control almost all behaviors of a request.
 If you just use alova, then you probably don't need to use request middleware, because it is mainly used to complete custom request strategies, no matter simple or complex request strategies, you may use it, let's look at it next What magical powers does it have.

 ## Middleware function

-You can use request middleware in `useRequest`, `useWatcher`, `useFetcher`.
+Request middleware is an async function, You can define request middleware in `useRequest`, `useWatcher`, `useFetcher`.
 The following is a simple request middleware, which prints some information before and after the request without changing any request behavior.

 ```javascript
 useRequest(todoList, {